 Whether your organization is busier than usual or not, the holidays are also the perfect time to show employee appreciation and develop exciting seasonal activities.
 People working hard to deliver Black Friday and Christmas sales will appreciate them during the moment, and those who are ready for a break will see them as a well-deserved reward.

-As US Thanksgiving in November signals the start of the Fall-Winter holidays, we’re starting there and offering some Thanksgiving at work ideas to help get your gratitude into gear.
+As US Thanksgiving in November signals the start of the Winter holidays, we’re starting there and offering some Thanksgiving-at-work ideas to help get your gratitude into gear.

 Even if you don’t celebrate US Thanksgiving, all of these employee engagement activities and thematic intranet designs can easily be adapted to whichever holiday is most relevant for your organization.